brownEFX/automation-bookstore/git101-guide.md

     5. Type C:\...\automation-bookstore> git push origin [branchName e.g. master] to add changes to Repo
 ---

+## ✍️Checkout new branch, Make Changes, push then pull request
+### 📌  git checkout using CLI:
+    1. Type C:\...\automation-bookstore> git checkout -b branchName [e.g. styling]
+        - git checkout -b <branchNm> combines two common Git operations: creating a new branch and switching to it immediately [1]
+        - git checkout command is used to switch the current working directory to a specific point in the project's history (a branch, a commit, or a tag).
+        - -b flag (short for --branch) tells Git to create the new branch named <branchNm> before performing the switch operation.

+    2. Type C:\...\automation-bookstore> git checkout develop to switch from the default main branch to the develop branch to start working on new features.
+    3. Update code

+### 📌 Push Changes to gitHub
+    1. Type Ctrl+` to open VSCode Terminal
+    2. Type C:\...\automation-bookstore> git add . to add changes
+    3. Type C:\...\automation-bookstore> git commit -m commitMessage
+    4. Type C:\...\automation-bookstore> git push origin branchName(e.g. styling) to push branch to gitHub
+    5. Confirm that the branch is added  in GitHub

+### 📌 pull Request to Merge Changes to Main branch</h2>
+    1. Type Ctrl+` to open VSCode Terminal
+    2. Type C:\...\automation-bookstore> git add . to add changes
+    3. Type C:\...\automation-bookstore> git commit -m styling
+    4. Type C:\...\automation-bookstore> git push origin branchName(e.g. styling) to push branch to gitHub
+    5. Confirm that the branch is added  in GitHub

+---
 ## ✅ Example: Login Functionality
 Feature: User Login